sshark/thrillingbytes/Looking at A Monad Through An Example.md

 extract(result4)	// Cannot be divided by zero
 ```
 It is not necessarily for the developer to check if  `divide(...)` call is a success or failure.
-The result will flow to the next line ie
+The result will flow to the next line to process, the subsequent result will be for
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjU2MTEyNzg4LDEzODE0ODIyNzEsLTIxMT
+eyJoaXN0b3J5IjpbLTU3NzQ0MjksMTM4MTQ4MjI3MSwtMjExOD
-g0NDQ4MTZdfQ==
+Q0NDgxNl19
 -->